 Her gripping talks reveal how Mohammed became one of the most powerful journalistic voices documenting the Israeli-Palestinian conflict, and more recently, the way Americans divide themselves on political, racial, economic, and religious lines.
 Despite the obvious dangers and intolerance her work may depict, Mohammed offers an optimistic, realistic image of how the most biased of people find their views less entrenched when faced with an enemy only ever encountered in their imagination.

+In 2019, Mohammed was announced as a TED Senior Fellow.
+This distinguished position is offered to select individuals who “embody the spirit of the TED Fellows program.”
+As a Senior Fellow, Mohammed will attend additional TED events, mentor new Fellows and continue to share her remarkable work with the TED community.
 Mohammed has photographed a diverse range of communities recovering from war for publications like The Guardian, The Washington Post, CNN, and organizations like UNESCO.
 She has exhibited in New York, Montreal, Dublin, and The Hague, and has had a selection of her work acquired by the British Museum of London.

 Seeing the Other Side What Do You Wish You Could Ask Your Enemy?